Assistant Director of Career and Professional Development

-Adam Brown is a Staff Attorney at the Minnesota Workers' Compensation Court of Appeals.
+Adam Brown is Assistant Director of Career and Professional Development at the University of St. Thomas School of Law.
+He previously served as Staff Attorney at the Minnesota Workers' Compensation Court of Appeals.
 Before starting with the Court, he spent five years as a defense attorney at the firm of Heacox, Hartman, Koshmrl, Cosgriff & Johnson in St. Paul.
-Before that, Mr. Brown worked as a judicial law clerk at the Minnesota Court of Appeals.
+Before that, Brown worked as a judicial law clerk at the Minnesota Court of Appeals.

-Mr. Brown has been an adjunct professor at UST Law in the Mentor Program since 2012.
-He is also a long-time coach in UST Law's Moot Court Program, and he serves on the UST Law Alumni Board.
+Brown has been an adjunct professor for the UST School of Law in the Mentor Externship Program since 2012.
+He also is a long-time coach in the school's Moot Court Program, and he serves on the UST School of Law Alumni Board.

 |933||Mentor Externship II||0|